Immigration information for admitted students

 Transferring your I-20 to Columbia College

-If you previously studied at a U.S. high school or other college or university, and are transferring to Columbia College, report to International Student Services within 10 days of the beginning of your first semester.
-You will need to present a current I-20 issued from the previous institution, and evidence of full-time enrollment at the other school (e.g., transcript, letter from the Foreign Student Advisor, etc.).
+If you previously studied at a U.S. high school or other college or university, and are transferring to Columbia College, report to the International Center staff within 10 days of the beginning of your first semester.
+You will need to present a current I-20 issued from the previous institution, and evidence of full-time enrollment at the other school (e.g., transcript, letter from the former International Student Advisor, etc.).
 Please contact the Admissions Office for further information regarding the transfer process.